This is the eighth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “It’s okay,” she said, her pupils so huge that they made her green eyes seem black.
 “Breathe.
 Breathe.”

-I breathed, in and out, until everything went back to normal.
-Then, my brain alighted on another thought, and I forgot what I was freaking out about in the first place.
+I inhaled and exhaled until everything went back to normal.
+Then my brain jumped to something else, and I forgot what I was freaking out about in the first place.

 I was pinning the still-fresh orchids to Nevaeh’s hair when the door opened and Oliver peeked his head in.
 I was so focused that I jumped when I saw him, inadvertently pricking my finger with the safety pin I was holding.